charming-art/charming/README.md

 <a name="prop-frameCount" href="#prop-frameCount">#</a> app.**prop**(_"frameCount"_)

-Returns the number of frames that have been displayed since the app started.
+Returns the number of frames that have been displayed since this app started.
 For example, to draw a moving rect:

 ```js
 app.on("update", () =>